calvinalkan/better-wordpress-hooks/README.md

 is lazy-loaded at runtime.**

-I hope both agree that this implementation is cleaner and most importantly, a lot more extendable and maintainable than anything we can currently implement in with the WordPress Plugin/Hook API.
+I hope both agree that this implementation is cleaner and most importantly, a lot more extendable and maintainable than anything we can currently implement with the WordPress Plugin/Hook API.

 ### Dispatching your Events: